wkumari/draft-wkumari-dhc-capport/README.md

    behind a captive portal and provides the URI to access an authentication page.
-This is primarily intended to improve the user experience by getting them to the captive portal faster; for the foreseeable future (until such time that most systems implement this technique) captive portals will still need to implement the interception techniques to serve legacy clients, and clients will need to perform probing to detect captive portals.
+This is primarily intended to improve the user experience by getting them to the captive portal faster; for the foreseeable future, captive portals will still need to implement the interception techniques to serve legacy clients, and clients will need to perform probing to detect captive portals.